 Gathering Necessary Documents

-Obtaining the right documents proves essential for establishing domicile.
+Obtaining the right documents proves essential for establishing a domicile.
 I focus on collecting various types of evidence, such as:

 - Government-issued ID: A driver’s license or state ID must reflect my current residential address.